 - a.
-The Planning Commission will hold a public hearing to consider the proposed Zoning Concept Plan Amendment - 1.
-The public hearing date will be set by the Zoning Administrator in consultation with the Chair of the Planning Commission. - 2.
-A public hearing will not be allowed to proceed if the applicant fails to satisfy any notice or disclosure required in Chapter 10 or the Code of Virginia. - b.
+The Planning Commission will hold a public hearing to consider the proposed Zoning Concept Plan Amendment. - 1.
+The public hearing date will be set by the Zoning Administrator in consultation with the Chair of the Planning Commission.

+- 2. A public hearing will not be allowed to proceed if the applicant fails to satisfy any notice or disclosure required in Chapter 10 or the Code of Virginia. - b.
 The Planning Commission may refer the application to a work session(s) for further consideration. - 1.
 The work session will be scheduled within 100 days following the public hearing, or such longer time as agreed by the applicant. - 2.
 The applicant may revise the application materials in response to comments from the public, staff, and/or the Planning Commission.
 A work session will be scheduled upon receipt of the applicant's resubmission, allowing reasonable time for staff review of the revised materials and preparation and publication of the staff report. - 3.
 Additional work sessions may be scheduled only with the concurrence of the applicant. - c.
 After the public hearing and any applicable work session, the Planning Commission will forward the proposed Zoning Concept Plan Amendment to the Board of Supervisors with either a recommendation of approval or denial and, at the Planning Commission's option, recommendations for further amendments to the applicant's proposal.

 - a.
 The Board of Supervisors will hold a public hearing to consider the proposed Zoning Concept Plan Amendment. - b.
 The Board may, at its discretion, remand the application to the Planning Commission for consideration of specific items, or if it determines that the application has materially changed since Planning Commission review. - D. Factors for Consideration.
-In considering a Zoning Concept Plan Amendment application, the same factors for Zoning Map Amendment will be given reasonable consideration.
-See., Section 10.10.01.D. - E. Limitations after Denial or Withdrawal.
-No new application concerning any or all of the same property, which is substantially the same as the one denied or withdrawn, will be accepted for review within 12 months of the date of such denial or withdrawal. - E. Appeals.
-Appeals of the Board of Supervisors' final decision are to the Loudoun Limitations after Denial or Withdrawal.
-No new application concerning any or all of the same property, which is substantially the same as the one denied or withdrawn, will be accepted for review within 12 months of the date of such denial or withdrawal.
+In considering a Zoning Concept Plan Amendment application, the same factors for Zoning Map Amendment will be given reasonable consideration, Section 10.10.01.D. - E. Limitations after Denial or Withdrawal.
+No new application concerning any or all of the same property, which is substantially the same as the one denied or withdrawn, will be accepted for review within 12 months of the date of such denial or withdrawal. - F. Appeals.

-- F. Appeals.
 Appeals of the Board of Supervisors' final decision are to the Loudoun Circuit Court in accordance with the Code of Virginia. - G. Scope of Approval.
 Zoning Concept Plan Amendment approval does not grant other development approvals required by the Zoning Ordinance.